Cvikli/ModelContextProtocolClients.jl/README.md

 ## Loading from Configuration

-You can also load servers from a configuration file that includes WebSocket and SSE servers:
+You can also load servers from a configuration file that include STDIO or SSE servers:

 ```julia
 using ModelContextProtocolClient